mmlynari/LAr_scripts/HCal_scripts/README.md

 # HCal and ECal+HCal scripts

 Various scripts for standaloneHCal and combined ECal+HCal simulation and calibration.
+It is guaranteed that these scripts work in source /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh -r 2024-08-01 They might not work in the newer releases due to the software migration.

 ## HCal sampling fraction (SF) calculation
 For this, one needs to first remove ECal and other subdetectors in front of HCal in the geometry xml file and run standalone HCal simulation.